KristiGourlay/Insight/README.md

                           1920 - 1950 (172)
                           1950 - present (269)

-By shifting the target dates 20-30 years earlier/later, I could set targets more reflective of the data.
 The final dates performed decently well on all combinations of vectors and models, while taking imbalance into account.

 # Text preparation and EDA